 We take a similar approach with our UK investigations, partnering with regional and specialist publications and community organisations across the country, through our Bureau Local network.

 Then, on top of all the publishing partnerships for any given story, we think creatively about how to reach and engage other key audiences that may not be served by those platforms, or who could be served even better in a more direct way.
 This type of engagement takes all sorts of different forms, from community events and collaborations with grassroots organisations, charities and lawyers to in-person briefings with politicians, industry leaders and other stakeholders.
-We have produced a theatre show to accompany one of our investigations and we are currently collaborating with interactive artists Coney on a recent story about deaths of people receiving home care.
+We have produced a theatre show to accompany one of our investigations and we recently collaborated with interactive artists Coney on a recent story about deaths of people receiving home care.

-Our recent investigation on the low pay of Deliveroo riders is an excellent example of large-scale and targeted reach coming together to generate massive impact.
+Our March investigation on the low pay of Deliveroo riders is an excellent example of large-scale and targeted reach coming together to generate massive impact.
 The article was shared with a vast UK audience through our collaboration with ITV News and the Mirror.
 And it had phenomenal international exposure thanks to a combination of factors: pick up from the Mirror and ITV; a press release that we sent out widely, and the timing of our story, which we scheduled to come out just before Deliveroo’s much-anticipated flotation on the London Stock Exchange.